nikhilninawe/Logpig/README.md

 * accessKey - your S3 access key
 * secretKey - your S3 secret key
+* bucketName - the bucketName in S3
-* bucketName - the bucketName into which the rolled over log files will be posted
+* folderName - the folderName under the bucketName into which the rolled over log files will be posted.
+If not provided, the logs will be available inside the bucketName

 The appender does not set object expiration policies on the log file bucket.
 You should manage expiration policies in the AWS management console.